top of page

 That sentence stopped me in my tracks.

-Not because it ruled anything in or out, but because it named something I had been quietly avoiding.
-Perhaps I wasn’t broken, disordered, or failing.
+Not because it explained everything, but because it named something I had been quietly avoiding: perhaps I wasn’t broken.
 Perhaps I was simply overloaded.

 My husband had been saying something similar for months.
 But sometimes it takes a non-emotional, non-invested mirror to help us wake up to our own reality.